 “Inspired by full-scale aerobatics, we strive to fly scale aerobatic model aircraft in a competitive and realistic manner that is challenging for the contestants as well as interesting for spectators”

-The IMAC contest at the BMFA Nationals weekend 2017 is ‘the’ event for Scale Aerobatics enthusiasts.
+The IMAC contest at the BMFA Nationals weekend 2018 will be ‘the’ event for Scale Aerobatics enthusiasts.

 You can expect to see pilots in each class flying precision aerobatics in a scale manner, with scale models of aircraft used on full size IAC tour – Extra 300’s, Extra 260’s, Yak 54’s etc. The airframes flown are around 2.1m to 3.1m wingspan, with engines used from 30cc single cylinders up to around 200cc quads.